annotation/text-fabric/docs/index.md

     Text-Fabric can be and has been used to construct websites, for example [SHEBANQ](https://shebanq.ancient-data.org).
     In the case of SHEBANQ, data has been converted to mysql databases.
-    However, with the built-in data server, it is also possible to have one Text-Fabric process serve multiple connections and requests.
+    However, with the built-in [TF kernel](/Server/Kernel), it is also possible to have one process serve multiple connections and requests.

 ???+ explanation "History"
     The foundational ideas derive from work done in and around the